Maumasi/log-me/README.md

 </br>

 ### Important:
-This package was writen in ` node v6.7.0 `
+This package was written in ` node v6.7.0 `

 ### Notes:
 When reviewing this package documentation we're going to stage a couple basic outlines: